Professor

 Public Writing

-Other courses I teach: ANTH 168: Amazonia; ANTH 115: Language, Culture, and Place; ANTH 240A: Anthropology Research Methods (Graduate course); ANTH 252: Political Ecology.
+Other courses I teach: ANTH 2: Introductory Cultural Anthropology; ANTH 115: Language, Culture, and Place; ANTH 205: Anthropological Ethics; ANTH 240A: Anthropology Research Methods; ANTH 252: Political Ecology.